PDXPythonPirates/pythonpirates.org/README.md

-# Portland Python Pirates Website
+# Portland Python Pirates Website (Retired)

+### Note: this git repo is retired and no longer manages the content for the python pirates website.

-This is the home for the content files used to create the [PDX Python Pirates][pythonpirates] website.
+This is the home for the content files used to create the old [PDX Python Pirates][pythonpirates] website, now retired.

 The content is written in [Markdown][markdown] and rendered to static HTML using [Hugo][hugo_site], a static site generation tool.